 A few people suffer from postpartum depression after having a baby, and may need professional help to keep themselves and their baby healthy.
 Long-term and serious depression is more common if you have a history of mental health problems or don’t have supportive people in your life.
 Talk to a doctor, nurse, or counselor if your depression lasts more than two weeks, or stops you from getting everyday tasks done.

 No matter how you’re feeling, know that you’re not alone.
 A nurse or doctor can talk with you, or help you find a licensed counselor or a non-judgmental support group.
-You can also call Backline for free, confidential, non-judgmental support after your pregnancy.
+You can also call All-Options for free, confidential, non-judgmental support after your pregnancy.